danielkleebinder/leaf-lang/README.md

 ## Grammar

-The formal language definition looks like the following.
+The formal language definition in Backus-Naur form looks like the following.
 Feel free to implement it yourself.

 ```
 <program> ::= <statement-list>